Gregor MacGregor: New Granada; defence of Cartagena

 With Miranda imprisoned in Spain, Bolívar emerged as the new leader of the Venezuelan independence movement.
 He resolved that they would have to take some time to prepare before returning to the mainland.
 Growing bored in Curaçao, MacGregor decided to offer his services to General Antonio Nariño's republican armies in Venezuela's western neighbour, New Granada.
 He escorted Josefa to lodgings in Jamaica, then travelled to Nariño's base at Tunja in the eastern Andes.
 Miranda's name won the Scotsman a fresh commission in the service of New Granada, with command of 1,200 men in the Socorro district near the border with Venezuela.
 There was little action in this sector; Nariño's forces were mainly engaged around Popayán in the south-west, where the Spanish had a large garrison.
 Rafter reports positively on MacGregor's conduct in Socorro, writing that "by the introduction of the European system of tactics, [he] considerably improved the discipline of the troops", but some under his command disliked him.
 An official in Cúcuta, the district capital, expressed utter contempt for MacGregor in a letter to a friend: "I am sick and tired of this bluffer, or Quixote, or the devil knows what.
 This man can hardly serve us in New Granada without heaping ten thousand embarrassments upon us."

-While MacGregor was in the New Granadian service, Bolívar raised a force of Venezuelan exiles and local troops in the port of Cartagena, and captured Caracas on 4 August 1813.
+While MacGregor was in the New Granadian service, Bolívar raised a force of Venezuelan exiles and local troops in the port of Cartagena de Indias, and captured Caracas on 4 August 1813.
 The royalists quickly rallied and crushed Bolívar's second republic in mid-1814.
 Nariño's New Granadian nationalists surrendered around the same time.
 MacGregor withdrew to Cartagena, which was still in revolutionary hands, and at the head of native troops destroyed hamlets, local infrastructure and produce to prevent the Spanish from using them.
-A Spanish force of about 6,000 landed in late August 1815 and, after repeatedly failing to overcome the 5,000 defenders, deployed to subdue the fortress by blockade.
+A Spanish force of about 6,000 landed in late August 1815 and lay siege to the city.
+After repeatedly failing to overcome the 5,000 defenders, they deployed to subdue the fortress by blockade.
 Sinclair records that MacGregor played an "honourable, though not conspicuous" part in the defence.

-By November there remained in Cartagena only a few hundred men capable of fighting.
-The defenders resolved to use the dozen gunboats they had to break through the Spanish fleet to the open sea, abandoning the city to the royalists; MacGregor was chosen as one of the three commanders of this operation.
-On the night of 5 December 1815 the gunboats sailed out into the bay, blasted their way through the smaller Spanish vessels and, avoiding the frigates, made for Jamaica.
+By November 1815, there remained in Cartagena de Indias only a few hundred men capable of fighting.
+The defenders with the aid of the French corsair Louis-Michel Aury resolved to use the dozen gunboats they had to break through the Spanish fleet to the open sea, abandoning the city to the royalists; MacGregor was chosen as one of the three commanders of this operation.
+On the night of 5 December 1815, the gunboats sailed out into the bay, blasted their way through the smaller Spanish vessels and, avoiding the frigates, made for Jamaica.
 All the gunboats escaped.